MolhamZL1/banking-system/README.md

 All diagrams are stored under:

-- `uml/` → Class and Sequence diagrams for design patterns used in the system
+- `uml/` → Class and Sequence diagrams for design patterns used in the syste

 ### Class Diagrams (Design Patterns)